garage44/garage44/packages/pyrite/docs/index.md

-# Pyrite - Video Conferencing Platform
+# Pyrite

-Pyrite is a web-based video conferencing platform built with Preact, DeepSignal, and Bun.
-It provides a modern interface for the [Galène](https://galene.org/) SFU (Selective Forwarding Unit).
+Video conferencing platform built with Preact, DeepSignal, and Bun.
+Provides a modern web interface for the [Galène](https://galene.org/) SFU (Selective Forwarding Unit).

+Pyrite is part of the **garage44/common** infrastructure, sharing the same tech stack as [Expressio](../expressio/) - Bun runtime, Preact frontend, DeepSignal state management, and Bunchy for development.

-## Features
+## What It Does

+Pyrite provides a self-hosted video conferencing solution with:

 - **Multi-party video conferencing** - Support for multiple participants with adaptive video layouts
 - **Screen sharing** - Share your screen or individual application windows